Skip to content

 Short answers, pulled from the story.

-When was the Bali Action Plan developed and where did it take place?
+What was the Bali Action Plan and how does it address deforestation?

-The Bali Action Plan was developed in December 2007 in Bali, Indonesia as a direct result of the Kyoto Protocol from 1997.
-Member countries committed to creating policy approaches that incentivize emission reductions caused by deforestation in developing nations.
+The Bali Action Plan was developed in December 2007 in Bali, Indonesia, as a follow-up to the Kyoto Protocol of December 1997.
+It committed member countries to creating policy approaches that incentivize emissions reductions from deforestation and forest degradation in developing countries, and it linked sustainable forest management to additional resource flows for those nations.